Why Heart-Healthy Choices Are Extra Important for Women With Migraines

 Women are up to four times more likely to get migraine headaches than men, and studies suggest that monthly drops in estrogen levels, before a woman gets her period, may be one contributing factor.

 Other research, however, has not been able to establish a clear link.
-Cecil A. Rambarat, M.D., an internal medicine resident at the University of Florida and co-author of the new study, says that when the same group of women was followed for only four and a half years in a previous study, an association between migraines and stroke risk could not be determined.
+Cecil A. Rambarat, M.D., an internal medicine resident at the University of Florida at the time and co-author of the study, says that when the same group of women was followed for only four and a half years in a previous study, an association between migraines and stroke risk could not be determined.

 That’s a potentially valuable finding, he adds, since many women who suffer from migraines are relatively young.
 “Cardiovascular events generally don’t manifest themselves until an older age, so maybe migraine could be a potential symptom that we can use in younger women to follow them more closely and optimize their risk at a younger age.”